microsoft/fit-on-fhir/docs/using-fit-on-fhir.md

 To allow for users to be redirected to a Google sign-in page, the Authorization function returns a JSON object that contains two values:

 1. **AuthUrl** - This is the URL that should be used to navigate the user to the sign-in page.
 1. **ExpiresAt** - This is a timestamp that indicates when authorized access will expire, for the user that is trying to complete the authorization process.
-Attempting to complete the process after this time will result in a 401 unauthorized response.

 ## Finding your Authorization Function Base URL